Robert Lawson Brown, Ph.D.

 I am a physicist, (U.Va.
 Ph.D.
 1978).
 I have worked in atomic studies, condensed matter, magnetic properties, semiconductor optics, plasma etching, semiconductor process development, metrology, and computer programming.
 I was in the high technology industry for thirty eight years.
 I am presently retired.

 I have extensive experience with DSLR photography and with videography.
-I am an experienced user of the Adobe Creative Suite™ and the Apple productivty applications.
+I am an experienced user of the Adobe Creative Suite™ the Apple™ productivty applications.
 I work with Google Apps for Business™.
 Other applications include Mathematica™, the Microsoft Office™ suite, and various image manipulation tools.
 I work with virtual reality (Second Life™).
 I have also setup and administrated numerous computer servers, in Linux and Unix, during the technical communications phase of my career.
+While it is not the main focus for my retirement, I can assist in the design, coding, and deployment of websites.

 I wrote my first program in Fortran, during September of 1969, using Hollerith card input, and impact printer output, with a big basement filling Burroughs mainframe sitting in between, 56K of workspace.
 Needless to say, I have advanced on to considerably more powerful platforms since that time.
 My most recent programs have been written in Swift, to create MacOS X applications.
 I have also programmed, over the years, with Basic, Forth, Pascal, Prolog, Java, and Javascript.